-Accompanying this pair are guitar-wielding Cory – who is uninteresting enough to be marked for possible early death – and film student Mel, who's shooting endless waggly shots on her Canon HDV palmcorder, a device capable of producing near-broadcast quality images (I've got one, you see) but whose picture and sound here look like they were captured on a ten year-old mobile phone.
+Accompanying this pair are guitar-wielding Cory – who is uninteresting enough to be marked for possible early death – and film student Mel, who's shooting endless waggly shots on her Canon HDV palmcorder, a device capable of producing high quality HD quality images (I've got one, you see) but whose picture and sound here look like they were captured on a ten year-old mobile phone.
 Completing the quintet is Mel's boyfriend Sal, and if you're looking for something that could turn even the smoothest flight into a screaming nightmare then he's your man.
 Sal is the sort of teenage male tosser who could single-handedly put you off ever visiting the States, a loud and infuriating monkey that you can't imagine being friends with anyone human.
 He appears to be on board solely to function as a crude antagonist, one whose dopey dialogue and mouthy portrayal (courtesy of the unfortunately named Jake Weary, though I do wonder what first-time feature director Kaare Andrews was thinking here) constantly remind you that you're watching an underwritten low-budget North American horror flick.